 Each capsule contains 0.5 mg, 1 mg or 5 mg of tacrolimus as the active ingredient.

 It also contains the following inactive ingredients: hypromellose, croscarmellose sodium, lactose anhydrous, and magnesium

-The capsule shells contain gelatin, titanium dioxide, iron oxide yellow, iron oxide red and sodium lauryl sulfate.
+The capsule shells contain gelatin, water, titanium dioxide, sodium lauryl sulfate, iron oxide yellow (0.5 mg capsules), and

 This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo dyes.